skroon/depthfirstlearning.com/_posts/2020-03-31-VI-with-NFs.markdown

 - David Blei, Alp Kucukelbir, and Jon D. McAuliffe, [Variational Inference: A Review for Statisticians](https://arxiv.org/pdf/1601.00670.pdf), until the end of Section 4.2.

-TODO: Motivate the EM stuff(?), perhaps consider removing it entirely... (all I'd need otherwise is a different intro to basic of Bayes Networks?)

 **Additional Reading**:

 1. The rest of Dimitris G. Tzikas, Aristidis C. Likas, and Nikolaos P. Galatsanos, [The Variational Approximation for Bayesian Inference](http://www.cs.uoi.gr/~arly/papers/SPM08.pdf).

 **Questions**:

-TODO: Decide on handling for regular questions vs stuff marked "Additional".

 1. *Forward vs reverse KL*.
 Consider the univariate distribution $$P$$ formed by an equal mixture of unit variance Gaussians with means at -5 and 5.
 Think about how a Gaussian distribution $$Q$$ would look that minimizes (i) $$\mathrm{KL}(Q\|P)$$ and (ii) $$\mathrm{KL}(P\|Q)$$.
 Explain your answers.
 Which approximation behaviour do you think is preferable for posterior inference, and why?
 Which approach do you think will be more tractable, and why? __Additional__: implement the required KL calculations - sampling or other tricks will be required - and numerically optimize to fit the optimal Q in each case.
 2. *EM vs. variational inference*.
 Describe how Bayesian inference of latent variables and unknown parameters can be seen as a special case of the EM algorithm.
 Extend this analogy to compare coordinate ascent variational inference to mean-field variational EM.